-Eastern Nepal or EasternNepal.com is a personal website to share and show forth the beauty, glory and splendour of Eastern Nepal and
+Eastern Nepal or EasternNepal.com is a simple website to sharing and showing forth the beauty, glory and splendour of Eastern Nepal and

 dedicated to promote the region of Eastern Nepal both locally, nationally and internationally through this website.